Been here? Rate It!

 Be warned...it tends to get packed out most nights, as a lot of customers are frequent visitors ever since it opened in 2002...if you get there before 8pm you should get a table.

 IMPORTANT!!!
 At the end of the 2011/12 season the partners of this restaurant (Vinnie & Anthony) split up.
-Last season the food was very good, but I çannot comment on the service.
-Will it be open next season?
+That said its not as busy as it once was...but still brilliant curries!

-Favorite Dish: Where do you start...great steaks (Beef, Chicken, Pork, & Lamb) all served with Indian style mash and cabbage; the Chicken Chettinad is lovely, fresh fish & lobster...I just love all the curries!A...and they probably have the best range of kebabs in Goa!
-If you are going to have a starter I highly recommend the Prawns 65, and the Spicy Chile Beef!
+Favorite Dish: Where do you start...great steaks (Beef, Chicken, Pork, & Lamb) all served with Indian style mash and cabbage; the Chicken Chettinad is lovely, fresh fish & lobster...I just love all the curries!...and they probably have the best range of kebabs in Goa!
+If you are going to have a starter I highly recommend the Prawns 65, and the Spicy Chily Beef!

 Do not forget to visit Oriental Restaurant, Hotel Mira, Calangute.